jeff-hillman/charmed-caddy/README.md

 ## Description

-k8s charmed caddy for juju deployments
+k8s charmed caddy for juju deployments.
+This charm will allow for auto-generation of an SSL cert using a local provider.
+It can also be configured to be an HTTP/HTTPS fileserver that can be configured to be browseable.

 ## Usage

-juju deploy ...
+juju deploy caddy --resource caddy=caddy

 ## Relations